kur0byte/yape-app-nodejs-codechallenge/ARCHITECTURE.md

 ## 2. System Overview

 The architecture is designed as a microservices-based system that leverages event-driven communication to ensure scalability, resilience, and real-time processing.
-It consists of three main services: Transaction Service, Anti-Fraud Service, and Status Update Service.
-These services communicate through Apache Kafka, use PostgreSQL for data persistence, and employ Redis for caching to optimize performance.
+It consists of multiple distributed services, each with its own load balancer, communicating through Apache Kafka, using PostgreSQL for data persistence, and employing Redis for caching to optimize performance.

 ## 3. Architecture Components